Veterans Day forecast: Sunny, cool with highs around 51 degrees

 Nov.
 11—This Veterans Day will be sunny and cool, with highs around 51 degrees, according to the National Weather Service in Wilmington.

-The clouds will clear again on Sunday, with highs around 55 degrees, followed by a clear night with lows again falling to around 33 degrees.
+The clouds will clear again on Sunday, leading to sunnier skies with highs around 55 degrees, followed by a clear night with lows again falling to around 33 degrees.